Cdasilver29/well-classification-documented/README.md

 Implement targeted maintenance programs in areas with many non-functional pumps.
 Investigate the link between water hardness and pump materials for future well construction.
 This focuses on the key findings and actionable recommendations for the Tanzanian government.

+## <li> Modeling
+* To prepare our data to machine learning, we did some feature engineering, encoding and scaling.

+* While other models achieved higher individual accuracy scores, our analysis prioritized the **KNeighborsClassifier** for its well-generalized performance (71% accuracy on unseen data).
+This model excels at avoiding overfitting, a crucial factor for reliable predictions on new well data.

+## <li> Findings
+* Water Quality: Soft water pumps tend to be more functional.
+* Water Availability: Waterpoints with sufficient water are most functional.

+* Regional Disparity:

+1. Iringa, Kilimanjaro, and Shinyanga have the most functional pumps.
+2. Kilimanjaro and Mbeya have the most non-functional pumps.
+3. Kigoma has the most waterpoints needing repair.

+* Water Source:

+1. Springs and shallow wells have the most functional pumps.
+2. Springs have the most frequently repaired functional pumps.
+3. Shallow wells and boreholes have the most non-functional pumps.

+* Water Scarcity: Waterpoints with insufficient water have very few functional pumps.

+## <li> Recommendations

+* Prioritize Springs: Build new waterpoints near springs whenever possible to extend pump life.
+* Monitor Abundant Sources: Keep a close eye on high-water table wells to prevent overuse and pump failure.

+## <li> Next step

+Continuously improve the model for well pump prediction to optimize maintenance resource allocation.